4darsh-Dev/MuskanAi/README.md

 - **Participate in Discussions:** Engage in discussions related to your PR and address feedback promptly. 💬

 By following these guidelines, you contribute to the growth and improvement of CogniGuard.
 Thank you for your valuable contributions! 🚀

-## Roadmap 🗺️

-Check out the project's roadmap to understand the planned features, improvements, and future milestones.
-- Creating the MuskanAi Frontend and Api integration.
-- Building Datasets for fine tuning Deep learning Model.
-- Setting up python virtual environment with necessary modules and libraries.

 ## Code of Conduct 🧑‍💼